magnussolution/magnusbilling7/wiki/en/modules/phoneNumber/phoneNumber.rst

 Number
 ------

 | Number to send calls/sms.
-Use only E164 format
+Always need to be used in the E164 format.